xyproto/wallutils/README.md

 # monitor

-Go package for dealing with monitors, resolutions and setting wallpapers, under both X and Wayland
+Go package for dealing with monitors, resolutions and setting wallpapers, under both X and Wayland.